Exact Tensor Completion Powered by Slim Transforms: Introduction

-In recent years, leveraging the tensor-tensor product and tensor singular value decomposition (t-SVD), a new tensor rank, i.e. tensor tubal rank is developed for 3-way tensors \cite{original_TNN} and can be extended to high order cases \cite{high_order_t-SVD}.
-By viewing tensor fibers of the third dimension as tubes, the tensor nuclear norm (TNN) is induced by discrete Fourier transform (DFT) \cite{original_TNN}.
+In recent years, leveraging the tensor-tensor product and tensor singular value decomposition (t-SVD), a new tensor rank, i.e., tensor tubal rank is developed for 3-way tensors \cite{original_TNN} and can be extended to high order cases \cite{high_order_t-SVD}.
+By viewing tensor fibers of the third dimension as tubes, a crucial concept in the methods using t-SVD is the applied transform.
+A good transform should strengthen the low-rankness of the tensors, i.e., making the tensor more favorable for recovering in the transform domain than in the original domain.
+First, in \cite{original_TNN}, the tensor nuclear norm (TNN) is induced by discrete Fourier transform (DFT).
 Equipped with TNN, tensor completion and tensor RPCA \cite{Lu_TRPCA} enjoy the exact recovery guarantee.
 Further, by extending DFT to any invertible orthogonal transform $\mathbf{L}$ and encapsulating $\mathbf{L}(\cdot)$ into the induced tensor-tensor product $\star_{\mathbf{{L}}}$, the exact recovery can still be guaranteed with enriched choices of the transforms \cite{Lu_CVPR,Lu_ICCV}.

-However, increasing experimental phenomena from recent works \cite{Framelet_TNN,S2NTNN,dctionary_learning_TNN} indicate that compared to the square orthogonal transforms, ``slim'' and non-invertible transforms that map the original tensor into bigger transform domain can achieve higher recovery accuracy and flexibility (some of them are self-adaptive) in tensor completion.
-However, the existing theoretical result requires isotropy and self-adjointness (both are properties of orthogonal transforms) thus fail to guarantee the recovery powered by these non-invertible transforms.
+However, increasing experimental phenomena from recent works \cite{Framelet_TNN,S2NTNN,dctionary_learning_TNN} indicate that compared to the square orthogonal transforms, ``slim'' and non-invertible transforms that map the original tensor into bigger transform domain can achieve better recovery accuracy and flexibility (some of the transforms are self-adaptive) in tensor completion.
+However, the existing theoretical result requires isotropy and self-adjointness (both are properties of orthogonal transforms) and thus fails to guarantee the recovery powered by these non-invertible transforms.
+Moreover, the determination of the transforms is empirical and lacks theoretical justification as to why slim transforms are better.